Julie Atherton: Theatre credits

-After her training, she played Iris Bentley in Let Him Have Justice, which she co-wrote.
+After her training, Atherton played Iris Bentley in Let Him Have Justice, which she co-wrote.
 She was later cast in the lead role of Sophie in the West End production of Mamma Mia!
 (2000), and then as Serena Katz in the national tour of Fame.
 A season was then spent appearing in Out of This World at the Chichester Festival Theatre and as the Kolokolo Bird in the Stiles and Drewe musical Just So (2004).
-She was part of the premier of a new musical Ordinary Days at the Finborough Theatre, and Once Upon A Time At The Adelphi at the Liverpool Playhouse from 28 June 2008 to 2 August 2008.
+She was part of the premiere of a new musical Ordinary Days at the Finborough Theatre, and Once Upon A Time At The Adelphi at the Liverpool Playhouse from 28 June 2008 to 2 August 2008.

 In June 2006, Atherton became part of the original London cast of Avenue Q when the show transferred from Broadway to the Noël Coward Theatre in the West End.
-She played Kate Monster/Lucy the Slut, and continued playing the role until 1 December 2007.
+She originated the roles of Kate Monster/Lucy the Slut in the West End production, and continued in the show until 1 December 2007.
 She returned to the production, which had then moved to the Gielgud Theatre, in December 2008 and continued playing her roles until 3 October 2009.
+Part of the cast were also Giles Terera as Gary Coleman and Sion Lloyd as Brian, who both trained at Mountview with Atherton.

-Subsequently in 2009, she created the role of Charlotte in the new musical Through the Door by British composer/lyricist Laurence Mark Wythe and American bookwriter Judy Freed, at the Trafalgar Studios in a West End production.
+Subsequently, in 2009, she created the role of Charlotte in the new musical Through the Door by British composer/lyricist Laurence Mark Wythe and American bookwriter Judy Freed, at the Trafalgar Studios in a West End production.
 In 2010 she appeared in the musical Tomorrow Morning at the Landor Theatre in South London, the award winning musical by Laurence Mark Wythe.

+In the same year she appeared in Jonathan Larson's tick, tick...
+BOOM! which played at the Duchess Theatre, having its West End premiere.

 During the months of February and March 2011, Atherton starred alongside her Avenue Q castmate, Daniel Boys, in Ordinary Days at the Trafalgar Studios.
-The show was followed by Atherton putting on an intimate sessions concert, joined by various guest singers.